IEC Recognized Organization (RO) Canada Programs

 Do I need to be in Canada to apply for a RO Repeat Participation under IEC?

 Absolutely not.
 Maybe you did a working holiday in Canada in your early 20s and now you would like to return in your 30s.
-That’s fine, we can help!
+That’s fine, we can still help in your are outside of Canada.

 Do I need a medical exam to participate on IEC under RO status?

-My passport won't be valid to cover my complete IEC work permit duration, can I still secure a RO work permit?
+My passport won't be valid to cover my complete IEC work permit duration.
+Can I still secure an RO work permit?

 Yes, but you should have a new passport at the time of activation, so you can get the full duration of your work permit.

-You can still apply for your RO work permit with your old passport and even get approved, but make sure you start planning in advance so you can get a new passport.
+You can still apply for your RO work permit with your old passport and get approved, but make sure you start planning in advance so you can get a new passport for your RO work permit activation.
 This is especially the case if you are currently in Canada, as the process to get a new passport might take longer.

 Remember, getting a new passport means that you will need a new Electronic Travel Authorization (eTA).
 Learn more about getting a new passport through the IEC process here.